Bondi Junction stabbings: Investigation

-At 8:30 pm, NSW Police Commissioner Karen Webb addressed the media, saying police believed the attacker was a 40-year-old male and that the incident was not an act of terrorism.
+At 8:30 pm, NSW Police Commissioner Karen Webb addressed the media, saying police believed that the incident was not an act of terrorism.
 She said there was no ongoing risk to the public.
 She also alluded that the attacker might have been known to police.
 The Australian Federal Police were subsequently deployed to assist the state police in their investigation.

-At a press conference on 14 April, the day after the stabbings, NSW Police said the perpetrator was 40-year-old Joel Cauchi from Toowoomba, Queensland.
-They stated that Cauchi, shortly after coming to Sydney, "took possession of a storage facility", and that police had gone through that very small storage facility, later confirmed to be in Waterloo, an inner-city suburb of Sydney.
+At a press conference on 14 April, the day after the stabbings, NSW Police identified the perpetrator as Joel Cauchi and that he had only recently moved to Sydney from Queensland.
+Police subsequently searched a storage facility in Waterloo where Cauchi had rented a locker.
 Assistant Commissioner Anthony Cooke said that police had not received evidence that the attack was "driven by any particular motivation – ideology or otherwise", adding that Cauchi suffered from mental health issues.
-Authorities later said that Cauchi had visited two other Westfield outlets in the days leading to the attack.